IK-Robin/leaflet-js-map/readme.md

         - Now You just Click  On Map To Set Lat & Lng For Your Marker And Type A Popup Text In The Field Below It.
         Fill up all fields including Latitude ,Longitude and Popup Text .

         - After Clicking  On This Button A Popup Will Appear Where You Can Enter All Details Of Your Marker Like Fill up all the fields including Popup Text , Lat & Lng .

-   3. Click on it and then click on the pencil icon at the top right corner of the editor window.
-This will open up the full screen editor for
-   3. Double click on it to open  it for editing
+        -

 ## Dashbord
 The dashboard is indecate that  you can click on it to view more information about a location or zoom into a particular area.
 It